University of Maryland History Home

-Department of History Alumni, whether with the PhD, MA, HiLS MA, or BA, go on to work in a wide variety of fields.
+Department of History Alumni, whether with the PhD, MA, HiLS MA, HiHP MA, or BA, go on to work in a wide variety of fields.
 Students in history learn how to think critically, analyze and prioritize information, and turn research into writing.
-History Majors and PhDs, and MAs go on to work in any number of careers.
 Our Alumni are an important part of our community who demonstrate that degrees in History are useful and productive.
 Let's stay in touch!

 Research & Innovation

 Research in the Department of History at the University of Maryland encompasses a wide range of activities and results.

 Fields of Graduate Research

 Graduate students in the Department of History at the University of Maryland engage in research across several fields of historical study that include a range of cultural, geographic, and thematic areas.
 Research interests of outstanding faculty in the Department of History firmly anchor these fields of study for graduate students.
 Graduate students are able to conduct research on campus and in the region, as well as around the US and the world.Learn more about Research Fields for Graduate Study